mdiclemaral/IR_tf_idf_cosine_similarity/README.md

 # Information Retrieval System For Boolean Queries
-A search system which can preprocess, build an inverted index for a folder of text data and performs a boolean query processing for information retrieval from Reuters files.
+A search system which can preprocess, build an index for a folder of text data and performs a query processing of free text and phrase queries for information retrieval from Reuters files.
 Python version 3.8 is used.

 Index is built with: